AbelDebela/MultiUserMultiRoleAssignment/README.md

-# MultiUserMultiRoleAssignment
+# Multi-User Multi-Role Assignment / Remove
-Blackbaud CRM Application User Security Project
+## Blackbaud CRM Application User Security Project

 Assigning permission and roles in Blackbaud CRM is quite a simple task when you are dealing with individual application users.
 Imagine doing that for an organization with over 300 sites and thousands of users.
 Not only that, in times where organizations restructure business units shuffle employees between teams, assigning roles and security permission for individual users become a nightmare.